These practitioners serve alongside the Guiding Teachers as CIMC’s Board of Directors.

 David Gumpert is an activist writer who reports on the struggles over corporate control of our food.
 He writes a blog — www.thecompletepatient.com — and has authored three books on food politics: The Raw Milk Revolution; Life, Liberty, and the Pursuit of Food Rights; and The Raw Milk Answer Book.
 He became involved in meditation and yoga in 1993 at Kripalu and began coming to CIMC in the late 1990s.
 David began spending large amounts of time in New Hampshire in 2008 and joined Valley Insight Meditation, a small sangha in Hanover and Lebanon, NH, where he served as on the board for five years.
 David also enjoys bicycling, hiking, and cross country skiing.
 David has served on the CIMC Board since 2014.

-Barry Jacobson has been attending CIMC and IMS for about 20 years.
-He has spent the bulk of his professional life as a business consultant and database designer/implementer, focusing on the practical and useful implementation of technology.
-He has been an active yoga student for over 40 years, starting at Reed College in 1970, and keeps discovering how little he knows.
-Over the last decade Barry’s had the luxury of not working full time, and has traveled extensively, including trips to India, China, and recently, Peru.
-He lives in Lexington with his wife Gail Martin and is an active fan and promoter of her new career as a singer-songwriter.
+Barry Jacobson has been attending CIMC and IMS for over 20 years.
+He spent the bulk of his professional life as a business consultant and database designer/implementer, focusing on the practical and useful implementation of technology.
+He has been a yoga student for over 40 years, starting at Reed College in 1970, and keeps discovering how little he knows.
+He lives in Lexington with his wife Gail Martin.
 Barry has served on the CIMC Board since 2014.

 Emily Kales is a clinical psychologist specializing in eating disorders, Lecturer in Psychology at Harvard Medical School, and on the faculty of both Northeastern University and the Graduate Consortium of Women’s Studies.
 She recently published a book on the body and popular culture called Body Shots: Hollywood and the Culture of Eating Disorders.
 Shortly after moving to Cambridge from NYC, Emily founded and directed Feeding Ourselves, a program about mindfulness, eating, and the body which in turn led her to Larry Rosenberg and meditation practice (even before there was a CIMC!).
 In addition to being a longtime member and supporter of the center, Emily has been a frequent retreatant at IMS and other Vipassana centers here and abroad.
 Emily is very grateful for the opportunity to contribute to the continued growth of CIMC in our community and beyond.
 Emily has served on the CIMC Board since 2014.

 Tom Roose participated in his first Vipassana retreat in 1977 at IMS.
 He has been involved with CIMC since moving to the Boston area in 1994, and is very grateful that the center provides a space for practice right in the midst of daily life.
-He works for Hewlett Packard with a focus on international marketing and business development.
 He is a hospice volunteer, plays guitar and banjo, and loves to hike and bike and travel.
 Tom has served on the CIMC Board since 2009.

 Erika Smith first encountered the dharma and meditation at CIMC in 2008.
 She has since been a dedicated member and practitioner.
 Erika is the Dean of Academic Services and an affiliated researcher at the Institute for Child, Youth, and Family Policy at Brandeis University where she has worked for 17 years.
 As Dean, she manages the units that provide academic advising and academic support services for the university’s undergraduates.
 She runs a beginners’ faculty/staff meditation group on campus, and has started to explore the practice of mindful leadership.
 Erika joined the CIMC Board in 2017, and is excited to serve the community and the Center in this way.